myplaceonline/myplaceonline/doc/Development.md

 1. Prefer double quotes (") over single quotes (').

-1. Except for trivially self-description functions, pass keyword arguments to methods.
+1. Except for self-descriptive arguments (by function name or usage), pass keyword arguments to methods.
 This is more verbose and lengthens refactoring, but it makes function calls self-descriptive.
-Ideally, there would be a way to combine [arbitrary keyword arguments](https://github.com/ruby/ruby/blob/trunk/doc/syntax/methods.rdoc#keyword-arguments) with default values in the function definition, thus allowing transparent passing of hashes across functions and avoiding needing to go into the definition of the function to find the default; however, Ruby doesn't support this.
+Ideally, there would be a way to combine
+    [arbitrary keyword arguments](https://github.com/ruby/ruby/blob/trunk/doc/syntax/methods.rdoc#keyword-arguments)
+    with default values in the function definition, thus allowing transparent passing of hashes across functions and avoiding needing to go into the definition of the function to find the default; however, Ruby doesn't support this.
 Instead, follow a hybrid approach:
     1. If a method does not expect to pass its options as a hash to another method, then define explicit keyword arguments (with required and optional arguments as needed).